takanori-azegami-jp/OSHIStamp-docs/docs/android-policy-en.md

 - Exported data does not contain personally identifiable information, but may include information related to usage history, such as YouTube video timestamps
 - If you share exported data with third parties, please thoroughly review the content and do so at your own responsibility

+#### 4.4 Anonymous Error Data Collection

+This app uses an external service to collect anonymous error data for the purpose of improving quality and fixing issues.

+The collected information may include app crash logs, error messages, and device details such as the OS version and model at the time of occurrence.

+No personally identifiable information (such as name, email address, or unique device ID) is collected.

+The collected data is used solely for investigating and improving app issues and will not be sold or shared with third parties.

 ### 5. Privacy Protection Measures

 #### 5.1 Non-Collection Policy for Personal Information